kkaytekin/Supervised-Depth-Estimation-from-Polarized-Images/README.md

 For description of the branches, check the corresponding section.

 ## Dataset

-For the training and tests we used the [HAMMER](https://arxiv.org/abs/2205.04565) dataset.
+For training and tests we used the [HAMMER](https://arxiv.org/abs/2205.04565) dataset.

 ## Installation

-In order to run the code, the dependencies need to be installed first.
+In order to run the code, dependencies need to be installed first.
-This can be done by creating a conda environment from the `environment.yml` provided in the repository root.
+This can be done by creating a conda environment using the `environment.yml` provided in the repository root.

 Open a terminal in the root folder of the repository and run: